From trick-or-treating and costume parties to carving pumpkins and enjoying delicious treats, there's something for

-Normally, you could look at legal action and remedies such as damages and an injunction.
-If nuisance is proved, a key question would be who could an injunction be taken out against?
+Normally, you could look at taking legal action for nuisance for remedies such as damages and/or an injunction.
+If the nuisance is proven, a key question would be who could an injunction be taken out against?

 Due to the transient nature of the nuisance, it would be difficult to bring a claim against a one-time offender as would be the case with Halloween.
-However, if someone persistently posed a nuisance, then it would be more likely to succeed in a claim against them for trespass or nuisance.
+However, if someone persistently posed a nuisance, then it would be more likely to succeed in a claim against them for trespass rather than nuisance.

 Can you physically intervene if an act of vandalism is taking place on your property by a minor?

-Any damage to property is potentially a criminal offence and you could threaten to report the perpetrator to the police.
-You could also seek to take a civil claim for damages to compensate you and put you back in the position you were before the damage.
+Any property damage is potentially a criminal offence and you could threaten to report the perpetrator to the police.
+You could also look to take a civil claim for damages to compensate you and put you back in the position you were before the damage as discussed above.

 Any physical interactions could cause the situation to escalate.
 If you assault an individual, this could be reported to the police, and it may be difficult to justify whether this response was reasonable in the circumstances and you could risk criminal sanctions.

 If you give a child sweets for Halloween and they choke or have an allergic reaction, are you responsible?

 This would of course depend on the circumstances.
-Assuming the sweets have not been interfered with, a claimant would have to prove you have been negligent in order to hold you responsible for any injuries that occurred as a result.
+Assuming the sweets have not been interfered with, a claimant would have to prove that you have been negligent to hold you responsible for any injuries that occurred as a result.

-To establish negligence the court will look at whether the defendant owed the claimant a duty of care, that there has been a breach of that duty, and this has caused the claimant loss.
-The loss must also be able to prove that the loss was foreseeable.
+To establish negligence the court will look at whether you owed the claimant a duty of care, that there has been a breach of that duty, and this has caused the claimant some kind of loss.
+They must also be able to prove that the loss was foreseeable.

-In practical terms it may be difficult to establish negligence if you simply gave a child a sweet and they choked as this could be down to any number of reasons - for example, the child’s own behaviour contributing to the incident.
+In practical terms it may be difficult to establish negligence if you simply gave a child a sweet and they choked as this could be down to any number of reasons - for example, the child’s behaviour contributing to the incident.